- Learning Photoshop Basics

 If you are hoping to achieve a particular look, you can try one of the custom brushes and see if it works for you.
 Browse the ones on Adobe’s site–they have a photo posted so that you can see the brush technique.
 This is helpful since you can tell at a glance if it may be a tool you can use.
 There are some that look like splatters or stains, some that look like fire and even brushes that create snowflakes.
 The possibilities are amazing.

 If you have not worked with these before, there are some simple things to keep in mind.
 You can size the brush by clicking on the drop down menu and dialing in the master diameter in pixels.
-You can also adjust the hardness of your brush by adjusting that slide-bar as well.
+The brush can also adjust the hardness of your brush by adjusting that slide-bar as well.

 You can also choose to create your own custom brush.
 This is a fairly easy process, and you can make a brush out of just about any shape that you have created.
 Brushes are used for a wide variety of different things, such as borders, design and special effects.
 These tools can be helpful for doing everything from designing brand identity to creating custom invitations.